Julian Hearn's Bio

 How to Start a Startup - produced by Y Combinator, the most successful incubator of all time.
-Only 20 videos to watch by crammed full of excellent actionable advice.
+Only 20 videos to watch but crammed full of excellent actionable advice.
 These are a must watch for any startup.

-Entrepreneurial Thought Leaders - podcast of by Stanford University.
+Entrepreneurial Thought Leaders - podcast by Stanford University.
 Really good back catalogue of people like Steve Blank, Sheryl Sandberg, Steve Ballmer, etc. Old but good, and certainly a lot cheaper than getting a Stanford degree.